ljwsummer/mlsoft/README.md

 mlsoft
 ======

-mlsoft helps you solve problems through machine learning in a easy way
+mlsoft helps you solve problems through machine learning in an easy way